 'A good editor is the difference between an amateur writer and a professional writer.
 An excellent editor takes things one step further, challenging the writer to rethink, rewrite and rise above the writer's own expectations.
 Ms Fergusson is an excellent editor.
 I think that says it all.'
 Anna Belfrage, author

 ‘Working with Lorna offers the writer peace of mind, as she is a professional who pays attention to detail as well as offering astute guidance on setting, character and plot.
-I've attended Lorna's in demand Oxford University Summer School for Adults classes, and have used her editing services for both of my young adult fantasy novels: Last of the Tasburai and Scream of the Tasburai and for A Tudor Turk, the first in my new series The Chronicles of Will Ryde & Awa Maryam Al-Jameel, for HopeRoad Publishing.
+I've attended Lorna's in demand Oxford University Summer School for Adults classes, and have used her editing services for both of my young adult fantasy novels, Last of the Tasburai and Scream of the Tasburai and for A Tudor Turk, the first in my new series The Chronicles of Will Ryde & Awa Maryam Al-Jameel, for HopeRoad Publishing.
 Without doubt I would recommend her Fictionfire services to all levels of writers.’
 Rehan Khan, author